arguellesm/faux/docs/dev_tools.md

  ### [Pytest](https://docs.pytest.org/en/latest/)

- Pytest is both our **test framework** of choice.
+ Pytest is **test framework** of choice.
 These were the criteria used in the decision:

  - Well documented, preferably with a wide community behind it.
  - Already included in Python.